 The board power subsystem is responsible for powering up both the Reader and Sensor Subsystems.
-This will be accomplished by using a standard 9 Volts alkaline battery.
+This will be accomplished by using an adapter connected to a standard wall outlet.
 The components in sensor subsystems will require 5 Volts to be functional, and the microcontroller and nfc reader require 3.3 Volts.
-In order to properly power up our components we will have to use a voltage regulator on the 9 Volts battery to acquire 5 Volts and 3.3 Volts.
+In order to properly power up our components we will have to use voltage regulators on the 9 Volts input to acquire 5 Volts and 3.3 Volts.